microsoft/MixedRealityToolkit-Unity/Documentation/README_ExampleHub.md

 <br/><br/><img src="../Documentation/Images/ExamplesHub/MRTK_ExamplesHub_SceneSystem4.png">Examples of loading HandInteractionExamples scene.
 <br/><br/><img src="../Documentation/Images/ExamplesHub/MRTK_ExamplesHub_SceneSystem5.png">You can load multiple scenes.

-4. To build and deply, simply build **DefaultManagerScene** with other scenes that are included in the Scene System's list.
+4. To build and deploy, simply build **DefaultManagerScene** with other scenes that are included in the Scene System's list.
 The inspector also makes it easy to add scenes to the Build Settings.

 ## How MRTKExamplesHub loads a scene ##
 In the MRTKExamplesHub scene, you can find the ``ExamplesHubButton`` prefab.
 There is **FrontPlate** object in the prefab which contains ``Interactable``.
 Using Interactable's ``OnClick()`` and ``OnTouch()`` event, it triggers **LoadContentScene** script's **LoadContent()** function.
 In the **LoadContentScene** script's Inspector, you can define the scene name to load.